hyuunnn/Hyara/README.md

 IDA Pro 6.8 ~ 7.0

-(YaraDetector, YaraIcon are available version 7.0 or later)
+(YaraDetector, YaraIcon available only for IDA 7.0 or later due to the API compatibility)

 Python 2.7.13